 So Can Anyone Host WordPress on DigitalOcean?

-After having gone through the process, I feel pretty confident in saying that anyone can do this – you don’t need to be a WordPress developer.
+After having gone through the process, we’re pretty confident in saying that anyone can do this – you don’t need to be a WordPress developer.

 Beyond that, there are definitely some other important differences to note.